4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Climbing Little Adam’s Peak

-You can take your time on the Little Adam’s peak hike as there are plenty of photo opportunities, including tea plantations and mountain views.
+You can take your time on the Little Adam’s Peak hike, as there are plenty of photo opportunities, including tea plantations and mountain views.

 Make sure to wear proper walking shoes for the trek and take plenty of water.

-Once you get to the top of Little Adam’s peak, the views are incredible and totally worth the sore calves!
+Once you get to the top of Little Adam’s Peak, the views are incredible and totally worth the sore calves!

 Ravana falls